Nancy Easton, Psy.D., Director

-Dr. Easton has worked in several different college counseling centers in Chicago over the past 15 years.
-She received her doctorate from the Illinois School of Professional Psychology and has also worked in hospitals, community mental health centers, and Veterans Affairs settings.
-She has also worked extensively with fine and performing artists and has experience helping students channel their creativity into change.
-Her areas of interest include multicultural perspectives and LGBTQA issues, trauma, application of mindfulness meditation skills to psychotherapy, and mental health first aid.
+Dr. Easton received her doctorate from the Illinois School of Professional Psychology and has over 19 years of experience in college student mental health, having previously worked at Northwestern University and the School of the Art Institute of Chicago.
+She has also worked in hospitals, community mental health centers, and Veterans Affairs settings.
+She has extensive experience with individual counseling, especially with fine and performing artists, and leads workshops on public speaking anxiety, test anxiety, and coping with stress.
+Her areas of interest include multicultural perspectives and LGBTQA issues, trauma, application of mindfulness meditation skills to psychotherapy, and Mental Health First Aid.

 Miki Koyama, Ph.D., Assistant Director for Training